klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 These words grew in me over the years.
 They evolved into a mantra, applicable to mathematics, science, and life in general:
 "The more I learn, the more I realize I don't know."
-There's beauty in this awareness, a whisper of a world of possibilities.
+There's beauty in this awareness; it's a whisper of unlimited possibilities.

-The course in Linear Algebra transfigured my view of mathematics, which from there on was no longer about memorizing algorithms.
+The course in Linear Algebra transfigured my view of mathematics.
+From there on, it wasn't about memorizing algorithms.
 Linear Algebra is a self-contained theory.
 It's abstract, yet concrete because it's geometric, and geometry evokes mental pictures.
-Soon after the course ended, I decided to quit engineering in favor of full-time mathematics studies.
+Soon after the course ended, I decided to quit engineering in favor of full-time studies in mathematics.

 <p style="text-align: center;">~</p>

 Twenty years later, [Milo Viviani](https://www.sns.it/it/persona/milo-viviani) and I began to appreciate how geometry reveals itself in the equations of hydrodynamics.
 These equations were formulated by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) in 1757 but are still far from understood.
-Somehow the more mathematicians learn about them, the more peculiar their solutions appear to be.
+Somehow, the more mathematicians learn about them, the more peculiar their solutions appear to be.
 Yet, there are ways to approach them.

 <!-- Considerable progress has been made since Euler, but the equations are still far from understood.  -->